CanAm Interventions Training & Skills 101 provides 21 CEU’s from CACCF, CCAPP, and PCB.

-- Continuing education hours CEUs’ are required as scope of professional practices to maintain certifications, licensing or prerequisite for further educations or to become certified.
+- Continuing education hours CEUs’ are required as the scope of professional practices to maintain certifications, licensing or prerequisite for further educations or to become certified.

-- Interventions Skills & Training 101 (IT)/ Can Am Interventions offers a ,comprehensive practical 3-day intervention training & skills that will start you on the professional path of becoming a certified interventionist or to work with in the areas of case management or recovery consultant.
+- CanAm Interventions Skills & Training 101 offers a comprehensive practical 3-day intervention training & skills that will start you on the professional path of learning professional intervention skills.
+CanAm Intervention training is an orientation to intervention skills.

 PCB – The Pennsylvania Certification Board is a private, non-profit corporation which offers voluntary credentialing to the substance abuse and other behavioral health professionals.
 PCB implements standards and testing for certification of addiction counselors, prevention specialists, clinical supervisors, case managers, criminal justice addictions, co-occurring disorders, auxiliary and intervention professionals and recovery specialists.